 Records of information submitted by the public in accordance with Part I.D.1.c and any actions the permittee took to address the information.

-3. PDD:

-A list of citation(s) and location(s) of the written procedures used for the permittee’s public notice process.

-The web site address containing the statement that the PDD is available for public review.

-E. POLLUTANT RESTRICTIONS, PROHIBITIONS, AND REDUCTION REQUIREMENTS AND RECORDKEEPING
+EFFLUENT LIMITATIONS AND RECORDKEEPING

-Pollutant restrictions, prohibitions, and reduction requirements required by the permit are listed below.
-All control measures must be implemented before the discharge from the MS4, unless otherwise noted.
+Pollutant restrictions, prohibitions, reduction requirements and recordkeeping required by the permit are listed below.
+All control measures must be implemented before the discharge from the MS4.

-This permit includes specific program requirements for those parts of the MS4 the drain into the Cherry Creek Reservoir drainage basin.
-The Construction and Post-Construction program sections of this permit incorporate specific requirements contained in the Cherry Creek Reservoir Control Regulation (5 CCR 1002-72).
-In addition, the stormwater section of Regulation 72 (Section 72.7) is hereby incorporated by reference.

-For discharges to the Cherry Creek Reservoir drainage basin the permit requirement is the more stringent of the specific terms and conditions contained in this permit and the requirements contained in Regulation 72 that are incorporated by reference.

-Throughout this permit requirements promulgated by the Water Quality Control Commission in the Cherry Creek Reservoir Control Regulation (5 CCR 1002-72) have been adopted and incorporated by reference.
-The reference cited herein includes only the version that was in effect as of October 1, 2015 and not later amendments to the incorporated material.
-All material incorporated by reference may be examined through the Department’s web site or at any state publications depository library.
-Requests for public inspection of materials incorporated by reference in this regulation should be made to the Permits Section, Water Quality Control Division, at the Department of Public Health and Environment, 4300 Cherry Creek Drive South, Denver, Colorado 80246-1530.
+The permittee must implement its current stormwater management program until a new or revised program is implemented in accordance with the requirements and compliance schedule in this permit.

-Included in this section are requirements for the permittee to develop and maintain records (Recordkeeping and PDD requirements) associated with the terms and conditions of this section.
+Included in this section are requirements for the permittee to develop and maintain records (Recordkeeping Requirements) associated with the terms and conditions of this section.

-1. Public Education and Outreach
+Public Education and Outreach

-The permittee must implement a public education program to promote behavior change by the public to reduce pollutants in discharges from the MS4.
-Education and outreach activities, individually or as a whole, must address the impacts of stormwater discharges on water bodies, the steps the target audience can take to reduce pollutants in stormwater runoff, and water quality impacts associated with illicit discharges and improper disposal of waste. a.
+The permittee must implement a public education program to promote behavior change by the public to reduce in discharges from the MS4.
+Education and outreach activities, individually or as a whole, must address the impacts of stormwater discharges on water bodies, the steps the target audience can take to reduce pollutants in stormwater runoff, and water quality impacts associated with illicit discharges and improper disposal of waste.

 The following requirements apply:

-i.
-Illicit Discharges: The permittee must provide information to businesses and the general public regarding the permittee’s prohibitions of and the water quality impacts associated with illicit discharges as part of the public education program.
+Illicit Discharges: The permittee must provide information to businesses (which may include population, vendors, concessionaires, tenants, and contractors), if present, and the general public of impacts associated with illegal discharges and improper disposal of waste.
+The permittee can meet the requirements of this section through contribution to a collaborative program to evaluate, identify, target, and provide education and outreach that meet the requirements of this section.
 The permittee may incorporate the education and outreach to meet this requirement into the education and outreach strategies provided in accordance with Part I.E.1.a.ii.
-The information must include the following:
+The information must be provided as follows:

-The permittee must determine the targeted businesses that are likely to cause an illicit discharge or improperly dispose of waste.
-At a minimum, the permittee must identify at least one type of business and a list of those businesses that fit the identified type of business.
+The permittee must determine the targeted businesses (which may include the vendors, concessionaires, tenants, or contractors), that are likely to cause an illicit discharge or improperly dispose of waste.
+At a minimum, the permittee must identify at least one type of targeted business, if present.